SpecDec++: Boosting Speculative Decoding via Adaptive Candidate Lengths: Conclusion and Discussion

-In this work, we study the determination of the candidate lengths for speculative decoding.
+In this paper, we study the determination of the candidate lengths for speculative decoding.
 We formulate the problem as a Markov Decision Process and provide a theorem that gives a sufficient condition to stop the current speculation.
 Motivated by the theoretical result, we propose \ours to adaptively select the candidate length with a trained acceptance prediction head.
-We demonstrate significant speedups over baselines and our method can be seamlessly integrated with other improvements.
+We demonstrate significant algorithmic speedups over the naive SpecDec baselines.
+Our paper focuses on the algorithmic aspects of speculative decoding with few assumptions on the system/hardware level implementations.
+Therefore, our method can be seamlessly integrated with other architectural or system-level improvements.

-\begin{ack} We would like to thank Tianle Cai, Kaifeng Lyu, Zhuoming Chen, and Beidi Chen for the helpful feedback on this paper.